 What is a Mixed-Use Property?

 A mixed-use property is a real estate investment that has commercial and residential units.
-These properties cater to a wider range of potential customers and more flexibility with income.
+These properties cater to a wider range of potential customers and have more flexibility with income.
 A commercial tenant can occupy an entire floor, while housing units may be directly above them.
 Some mixed-use properties also have industrial units.

 Different Types of Mixed-Use Properties

 Investors can choose from several types of mixed-use properties.
-Here are some of the options.
+Here are some of the options:

 Main Street Residential Commercial